_mfv2d

 Evaluating Terms#

 One of key operations that need to be supported in order to solve a system is either computation of element matrices, or computing what is their product with the current solution vector.
-The instruction translation and generation is handled by the mfv2d.kforms module, so as far as mfv2d._mfv2d code is concerned, it receives parsed bytecode it just needs to execute.
+The instruction translation and generation is handled by the mfv2d.eval module, so as far as mfv2d._mfv2d code is concerned, it receives parsed bytecode it just needs to execute.

 One of the most important functions in the entire module is compute_element_matrix().
 This can be used to generate individual element matrices for the system, which can then be combined into the global system matrix.